Smoozilla/BetterBotProfiles/README.md

 ## Warlock

-You want to have a look at Xeno's profile https://forum.betterbot.org/t/warlock-profile-by-xeno/839
+You want to have a look at Xeno's profile <br>
+https://forum.betterbot.org/t/warlock-profile-by-xeno/839

 ## Warrior